Apple decided to advance its Internet privacy focus by adding some additional features to its premium cloud service – iCloud Plus.

 In conclusion, Private Relay – which is mistaken for a conventional VPN – might become a rival for many VPNs on the market and also an enemy of trackers and other third parties that are used to create user profiles based on browsing activities for various reasons.

-Just wait until the feature is launched and you will see for yourself what lies in store for you.
+Just wait until the feature is out and you will see for yourself what lies in store for you.
 Anyway, we’ll keep you updated along the way.